JoinColony/colonyDapp/docs/Using_Modules.md

 ### Action creators

-* FIXME do we always need actionCreators?
-When would we not want to use them?
 * For the sake of being explicit, action creators should generally be very simple and take named parameters rather than objects, e.g.:

 ```js